 The scoop on the scope is, the Nikon ProStaff 3 16-18X60 spotter is a “so-so” unit for the price.
 If it was cheaper, oh heck yeah, we’d be lapping it up!
 The point of it is, its entry-level quality with basic features don’t justify the cost.

 This is especially apparent when you can get something like the Vortex Optics Diamondback Spotting Scope spotter for only a few bucks more!
 It has more ranging power, is camera adaptable, and it even sports some high quality glass coatings.
 Plus, need we say it’s a Vortex?
 Check it out here – https://www.targettamers.com/spotting-scopes/vortex-diamondback-20-60×60-review/.

 But, the ProStaff 3 isn’t the end-all, say-all for the Nikon spotting scope line.
 They also have the highly recommended Nikon 13-30x50mm FieldScope ED spotter.
-Yes, it does cost more, but all the features justify the price jump – we say it has excellent value, find out why here!
+Yes, it does cost more, but all the features justify the price jump – we say it has excellent value.

-Although we mightn’t be all rave about Nikon’s spotting scope prices, we do recognize that this is a well-known and favorite brand.
+Although we mightn’t be raving about Nikon’s spotting scope prices, we do recognize that this is a well-known and favorite brand.
 Having a Nikon in your gear will still earn you a jealous look from a pal and a well-deserved sense of carnal pride!